 Jesus died to free us from all of Satan's bondages

-conquer what has in the past conquered you.
-Learn from mistakes, while also observing the blunders of others.
+past conquered you.
+Learn from your mistakes, while also observing the blunders of others.

 Biblical examples of captivity